JSNA Demography

 Disability

 To understand the level of disability in our population the responses from the Census 2021 question were analysed.
-This asked, do you have any physical or mental health conditions lasting or expected to last 12 months or more?
+It asked, do you have any physical or mental health conditions lasting or expected to last 12 months or more?

-Across Hampshire 75.4% of people did not have any conditions or illnesses which reduced their ability to carry out day-to-day activities, this is slightly worse (lower) than England proportion of 75.9%.
+Across Hampshire 75.4% of people did not have any conditions or illnesses which reduced their ability to carry out day-to-day activities.
+This is slightly worse (lower) than England proportion of 75.9%.

-5.8% of people said they had a condition or illness which limited their day-to-day activities a lot.
+In Hampshire as a whole, 5.8% of people said they had a condition or illness which limited their day-to-day activities a lot.
 This varied across the county between 4.2% in Hart to 7.7% in Gosport.

 Religion or belief

-Census 2021 data reported almost two thirds of Hampshire residents (51.5%) stated they had a religion, 42.8% no religion and 5.7% did not say.
+Census 2021 data reported slightly over half of Hampshire residents (51.5%) stated they had a religion, 42.8% no religion and 5.7% did not say.

 Christianity was the dominant religion with 47.8% of Hampshire residents reporting to be Christian.
 1.1% reported Hindu as their religion, 0.9% Muslim and 0.8% Buddhist.